Standard letter grades

-Topics in the course will examine in detail the applied, real-world and theoretical mathematical implications of the mathematical concepts elementary logic and set theory, functions, direct proof techniques, contradiction and contraposition, mathematical induction and recursion, elementary combinatorics, basic graph theory, minimal spanning trees.
-The symbolic, numerical and graphical representations of the mathematical concepts will be expanded and explored.
-Emphasis will be on solving problems symbolically, numerically and graphically and understanding the connections among these methods in interpreting and analyzing results.
+Examines applied, real-world and theoretical mathematical implications of the mathematical concepts elementary logic and set theory, functions, direct proof techniques, contradiction and contraposition, mathematical induction and recursion, elementary combinatorics, basic graph theory, minimal spanning trees.
+Expands and explores symbolic, numerical, and graphical representations of mathematical concepts.
+Emphasizes solving problems symbolically, numerically, and graphically and understanding the connections among these methods in interpreting and analyzing results.

 1. Apply basic set operations.

 2. Negate compound and quantified statements and form contrapositives.